Ubisoft Leamington: As part of Activision (2008–2017)

 On 12 September 2008, FreeStyleGames was purchased by Activision for an undisclosed sum, following a period of commercial cooperation, mainly involving localised downloadable content for the Guitar Hero series.

 The first game the company developed under Activision's ownership was DJ Hero (2009), a spin-off of the Guitar Hero series, in which players used a turntable-based controller to mimic the actions of a disc jockey across numerous songs.
 The title was considered successful, and they completed DJ Hero 2 the following year, though around that time, the rhythm game genre was suffering from a glut of releases and was in decline, and Activision had decided to end further production of any Guitar Hero title.
-The company had to lay off some employees during this time, but still were financially viable with success of Sing Party (2012).
+The company had to lay off some employees during this time, but still were financially viable with success of Sing Party (2012) on the Wii U, which was a collaborative effort with Nintendo.
 As Sing Party's development was wrapping up, Activision approached FreeStyleGames to have them consider how to reboot the Guitar Hero franchise.
 FreeStyleGames developed a new guitar controller atypical of ones that has been created to that point, and crafted a different approach towards presenting the game to players through a first-person perspective full-motion video.
 This work culminated in Guitar Hero Live (2015), the first new Guitar Hero title for the eighth generation of video game consoles.

 While Guitar Hero Live was praised by critics, it failed to have significant sales, falling short of Activision's projections.
 On 1 April 2016, it was announced that around 50 staff were made redundant as part of a reshuffle by Activision.
 Founders Jackson and Osbourn opted to leave the studio at that point, disappointed in how development studios are treated when games are not financially successful, and along with two of the laid-off staff, Jonathan Napier and Gareth Morrison, formed a new studio, Slingshot Cartel.
 This studio anticipates developing games in a process more akin to filmmaking, something that the studio had to do during the course of development of Guitar Hero Live, which they seem can better streamline the process and reduce costs for game production.

-As Ubisoft Leamington (2017–present)
+As Ubisoft Leamington (2017–2025)

 On 18 January 2017, French publisher Ubisoft acquired the studio from Activision, and renamed it Ubisoft Leamington, referencing its Leamington Spa location.
-Under this new owner, Ubisoft Leamington will work on AAA titles closely with Newcastle-upon-Tyne-based partner studio Ubisoft Reflections.
+Under this new owner, Ubisoft Leamington worked closely with Newcastle-upon-Tyne-based partner studio Ubisoft Reflections, another studio acquired by Ubisoft and rebranded.

+A proposal to close the studio as part of ongoing cost-cutting measures was announced on 27 January 2025.
+The studio officially closed its doors on 1 April 2025 following the conclusion of the consultation process, with staff not affected moving to fully remote contracts.